 Also known as errors and omissions liability, or E&O insurance, professional liability protects you against unhappy clients.
-This policy is best suited for those who provide professional goods or services, and comes in handy in the event you make a mistake or overlook something.
+This policy helps those who provide professional goods or services, and comes in handy if you make a mistake or overlook something.
 The cost of professional liability / e&o insurance may be nothing compared to the price of getting sued one day.
 That’s the best way to think about it when you purchase a policy.

-There is no cut-and-dried answer for the price of an E&O insurance.
-But we can give you an idea of general price ranges for small businesses.
+There is no cut-and-dried answer for the price of E&O insurance.
+But we can give you an idea of general price ranges.
 Please understand that these are just estimates and that the cost of professional liability is very specific to each business.
 The only way to figure out exactly how much your liability insurance will cost is to get a quote.
 We compare quotes from over 30 top insurance companies (for free).
 Get started now.

 Professional liability cost factors

-The cost depends greatly on what your work entails.
-Below are a few elements that can affect the price of E&O insurance.
+The cost depends greatly on what the services you provide each day.
+Below are some of the elements that can affect your liability insurance cost.

-A primary reason people purchase insurance is to manage their risk.
-It’s nearly impossible to have a cookie cutter insurance policy, because all professions have different liabilities.
-The more risk in your industry, the higher the cost of your pro insurance may be.
+A big reason people purchase insurance is to manage their risk.
+It’s nearly impossible to have a cookie cutter insurance policy.
+That’s because all professions have different risks and liabilities.
+The more risk, the higher the cost of professional liability insurance.

 The frequency (and cost) of industry lawsuits can vary by state, or even by zip code.
 Because court costs and lawyer’s fees are benefits of this policy, the cost can fluctuate by location.